esp-arduino-libs/esp-display-panel/docs/How_To_Use.md

 #### Configuring Drivers

-ESP32_Display_Panel configures driver functionality and parameters based on the [esp_panel_conf.h](../esp_panel_conf.h) file.
+ESP32_Display_Panel configures driver functionality and parameters based on the [esp_panel_drivers_conf.h](../esp_panel_drivers_conf.h) file.
 Users can update the behavior or default parameters of the driver by modifying macro definitions in this file.
-For example, to enable debug log output, here is a snippet of the modified `esp_panel_conf.h` file:
+For example, to enable debug log output, here is a snippet of the modified `esp_panel_drivers_conf.h` file:

 ```c
 ...